|

 Small shallow reefs teem with life and divers can photograph to

+their hearts content.
 A number of wrecks are to be found in the province.
 There is the

 Lockheed P-38H-5-LO LIGHTNING fighter in 30 metres of water and